 2017–18 SCHOOLS WITH A SPECIALIZATION

 Open Enrollment Transfer Application & Lottery Information for All StudentsThe application for Schools With A Specialization and Open Enrollment is currently closed.
-Both applications will reopen on May 1, 2017-June 8, 2017.
+Both applications will reopen on August 1, 2017.
 Please review our website for the most current information.Eligible Schools with a Specialization applicants will be selected through a lottery, based on space availability.General Overview

 Starting with the 2017–18 school year, BISD will introduce programs at selected campuses as part of the Schools with a Specialization initiative.
 These programs go above and beyond the state-required curriculum, and are designed to broaden a student’s educational experience by providing concentrated study in a specific area of interest.